Tayo the Little Bus

-Tayo the Little Bus is a South Korean animated television series.
-The series is produced by Iconix Entertainment for the Educational Broadcasting System in collaboration with the Metropolitan Government of Seoul.
-The show was produced with the help of Seoul mayor Oh Se-hoon's administration.
-It began airing in South Korea on EBS in 2010 and an English-dubbed version of the series began airing on Disney Junior (Asia) in 2012, with Disney Junior (Australia and New Zealand) following in 2013.
-In the United States and Canada, Hulu is the exclusive distributor of the series, though the fourth, fifth, and sixth seasons are on Netflix.
-In Indonesia, the series is distributed by RTV, Indosiar, and Mentari TV.

-The series is about four buses in a city, based in Seoul, South Korea, populated with anthropomorphic vehicles: Tayo (Bus 120), Rogi (Bus 1000), Lani (Bus 02), and Gani (Bus 1339).
+Tayo the Little Bus (Also Spelled TAYO or Tayo) is a South Korean animated television series.
+The series was created by Iconix Entertainment.
 Each episode in the start, middle, and end features a brief narration, and it has seven seasons.
 A spin-off series of Tayo, known as Titipo Titipo, premiered between the main series' fourth season and fifth season.
 Titipo focuses on the titular character named Titipo, a young passenger train the show is named after along with all his friends, who are also trains.
 After the end of Titipos first season, Tayos fifth season premiered for English-speaking audiences on October 22, 2018.
 Titipo Titipo was greenlit for a second season.
 Titipos second season premiered for English-speaking audiences starting November 19, 2020.
 In late 2020, Tayo the Little Bus 10th anniversary spinoff Tayo and Little Wizards (마법버스 타요) was released.
 This spinoff premiered on Netflix on September 17, 2021.
 The sixth season aired on September 1, 2021.

 The series is available in Korean, English, Spanish, Japanese, Mandarin, Turkish, Indonesian, Malay, Thai, German, Bulgarian, and Russian on the production company's official YouTube channel for the series.